Library Expansion Plan

 Experience a digital walk-through of the proposed new expansion and renovation of the Meredith Public Library.
 Designed by Lavallee Brensinger

 Numerous public meetings were held in 2019 to solicit the public's input on the final design as it was developed, and community suggestions resulted in a new drop off spot located close to the High St. library entrance.
 The trustees issued an RFP in July, 2019 and Milestone Engineering and Construction was hired for their construction management expertise.
 Additional meetings were held with the Select Board, CIP, Planning Board, Energy Committee, and other affected parties in addition to a Bond Hearing prior to 2020 Town Meeting, The warrant article to issue the bond and fund the library renovation and expansion project passed by 92.2% at Town Meeting.
-The Meredith Library Fund had raised over $900,000 by March substantially reducing the taxpayer's cost.
-All our community can look forward to our renovated and expanded library opening in 2021!
+The Meredith Library Fund has raised over $900,000, substantially reducing the taxpayer's cost!
+These funds will be used to begin the project in June of 2020.
+The balance will be raised by the bond sale in July of 2020.
+The project was paused during the Covid 19 stay at home order but planning continued by all parties via Zoom meetings.
+The Select Board had no objection to supporting the building committee and library trustee's decision to begin preliminary work in June.
+Milestone and all the subcontractors have allocated this time for our project and the pricing is favorable because some other projects have been slowed down.
+If we delay, those workers may no longer be available and we will incur additional costs because of winter conditions.
+The library is currently closed so patrons will be less affected by the mobilization work since they are operating in a curbside pickup/dropoff mode only.
+Preliminary work will include installing a ramp for front access once the back entrance is closed off, tree removal, and foundation work including ledge removal, elevator pit, and the new back foundations.
+The project is still on target for opening in summer of 2021!

 Meredith Public Library Front Façade